Solar Thermal vs Heat Pumps

 So, over time, the savings you make on your energy bills, combined with RHI payments, could potentially see you see a return on your investment.

 The running costs of a solar water heating system are next to nothing.
 All they need to operate is heat from the sun.
-And other than hiring a professional to look over them every few years, you can leave them to do their job.
+And other than hiring a professional to service them every few years, you can leave them to do their job.

-Once installed, a solar thermal heating system has the potential to deliver between 40 and 70% of your demand for hot water over the course of a year.
+Once installed, a solar thermal heating system has the potential to deliver 40-70% of your home’s hot water each year.

 This renewable electricity can be used to power the electrical appliances around your home.
 And, as heat pumps need electricity to work, solar PV panels can power a heat pump.
 This would help to greatly reduce your electricity costs.